 Crispy Baked Zucchini Chips

 Zucchini is one of most versatile vegetables.
-I enjoy using it in baked goods like my healthy zucchini muffins and chocolate zucchini bread, but I love it even more in savory dishes.
+I enjoy using it in baked goods like my zucchini oatmeal muffins and chocolate zucchini bread, but I love it even more in savory dishes.

-I can’t get enough zucchini boats and zucchini corn fritters, and I’m currently obsessed with these Baked Zucchini Chips.
+I can’t get enough air fryer zucchini fries and zucchini corn fritters this time of year, and I’m currently obsessed with these Baked Zucchini Chips!

-These chips are a great side dish or appetizer…if they make it off of the sheet pan. 🙂
+They make a great side dish or appetizer served with your favorite dipping sauce — if they make it off of the sheet pan. 🙂

-- Oven baked zucchini chips are golden brown and crispy with the savory flavors of garlic and parmesan.
+- Oven baked zucchini chips are golden brown and crispy with the savory flavor of parmesan.

-- This is a healthier, lower carb alternative and may be enjoyed as a snack or side dish.
+- This is a healthier, lower carb snack or side dish.

 - They’re very easy to make and are done in about 35 minutes.